alessioborgi/UniDrive/README.md

 # UniDrive

-**Copyright © 2023 Alessio Borgi**
+**Copyright © 2023 Alessio Borgi, Alessandro Vecchi, Federica Bruni**

-**PROJECT SCOPE**: Creation of a car pooling application (dedicated mainly for universities) travelling over the whole development journey: Need Finding, Storyboarding, Paper Prototyping, Figma Prototyping, Flutter (Dart) Android Application.
+**PROJECT SCOPE**: A carpooling application designed for university students to simplify ride-sharing.
+It enables students to connect, schedule rides, and share trips efficiently, promoting a cost-effective and eco-friendly transportation solution within the campus community.

 **PROJECT RESULTS**:
 - Individuation of the user needs thanks to Interviews and Questionnaires during the Need Finding Step.